11 of the best things to do in Brisbane at night

 Once you reach the top, standing on 12,000 tonnes of structural steel, you’re rewarded with 360 panoramic views of the bridge, looking straight into the skyline of the city out as far as the Gold Coast and Moreton Bay.

-Move over Melbourne, the once dingy alleyways of Brisbane have been transformed into hipster heaven, with enough hidden gems to fill this guide.
+The once dingy alleyways of Brisbane have been transformed (with new options still popping up), with enough hidden gems to fill this guide.

 Packing some of the best Italian food, live music, eclectic homewares and op-shops, seek and you shall find inside Brisbane’s twinkle-lit laneways after dark.

 If you thought Brisbane’s West End couldn’t get any more artistic, think again.
-The creative district welcomes Cork & Chroma to its stomping ground, and the order of events is simple: hold a paintbrush in one hand and a glass of Pinot Grigio in the other.
+The creative district is home to Cork & Chroma and the order of events is simple: hold a paintbrush in one hand and a glass of Pinot Grigio in the other.

 Get your creative juices flowing (no, we aren’t talking about your wine, although you can do that too) at their relaxed painting classes.
 Everyone is given a picture to replicate under the guidance of a professional artist but expect lots of laughter, especially if your end product still resembles a stick figure.